rmrt1n/rmrt1n.github.io/src/articles/cli-login.md

 The exported `actions` map is [SvelteKit's version of form action handlers](https://kit.svelte.dev/docs/form-actions).
 You can just focus on the function in the `default` action.

 If the user record doesn't exist in the database, this function will create a new user and session in the database, set the required cookie in the response header, and redirect the user to the value in the `next` search param.
 If `next` is not specified, it will redirect to the home page instead.
-If the user is already registered, this function will directly create the session, set the cookie, and redirect the user.
+If the user is already registered, it will directly create the session, set the cookie, and redirect the user.

 We'll also add route protection to the home page.
 Unauthenticated requests to the home page will be redirected to the login page.